-Khloe Kardashian ‘Shocked’ Over Scott Disick’s WCW Post, Per ‘HL’
+Khloe Kardashian ‘Shocked’ Over Scott Disick’s WCW Post, Per ‘Hollywood Life’

-Khloe Kardashian was reportedly surprised this week when Scott Disick named her as his woman crush via Instagram.
+Khloe Kardashian was reportedly surprised this week when Scott Disick named her as his woman crush, via Instagram.

 According to Hollywood Life, Khloe Kardashian and Scott Disick are very close friends.
 Disick, who shares three children with Khloe’s sister, Kourtney Kardashian, has maintained relationships with the entire family, but his bond with Khloe seems to be the strongest.